nunogois/autocomplete-addresses/README.md

 3. Install dependencies: `yarn` or `npm install`;
 4. Run tests: `yarn test` or `npm run test`;
 5. Run the server: `yarn start` or `npm run start`;

+Check out [autocomplete-addresses-api](https://github.com/nunogois/autocomplete-addresses-api) and follow its instructions to run the API, so you can run everything together locally.

 ## Developer Log